-[The section below is only for MINORS who participated in HPTN 084-01.]
+[The section below is only for MINORS.]

 [Insert signature blocks as required by the local IRB:]

 If you have read this addendum to the main consent form, or had it read and explained to you, and you understand the information, and you voluntarily agree to continue in this part of the study, please sign your name or make your mark below.
 Also, please indicate by providing your initials in the spaces below the additional sample collection, genetic testing, or long-term storage that you agree to.